muzeyyenyildiz/TodoListByReact/README.md

 # Todo App

-It uses todo list apps to make daily, weekly plans and keep track of them.ToDo app was created with React.🔥
+It uses todo list apps to make daily, weekly plans and keep track of them.
+Todo App was created with React.🔥

 ## Features
 - Create a task